falithurrahman/fsk_serial_communication/README.md

 > Source : https://en.wikipedia.org/wiki/Frequency-shift_keying

 The board i made was designed using Autodesk EAGLE using one layer printed circuit board.
 I will call this is *IC TCM3105 Board Module*.
 The schematic for the board and the board i designed can bee seen at the picture below.
 I will also attached the .sch and .brd file that i made at PCB folder.
+Beside the schematic i provide, you can also refer [here](http://www.ne.jp/asahi/hamradio/je9pel/srll_tcm.htm).

 To perform serial communication we need 2 devices, each acts as transmitter and receiver.
 I will explain each of this device separatedly.
 #### 1. Transmitter